-By achieving ACC, PCC and MCC certification, you can claim your confidence and ease self-doubt.
+By achieving ACC, PCC and MCC certification, you can claim your confidence and lessen any crippling self-doubt.

-These credential levels are not paper-thin, they are real.
-To be awarded ACC, PCC or MCC, your skills are tested and your competencies have to be evident in order to be awarded these credentials.
+These credential levels are not paper-thin; they are real.
+To be awarded ACC, PCC or MCC, your skills are tested, and your competencies have to be evident to be awarded these door-opening credentials.

 Belonging to a respected community.

-Some of us don’t do much more other than belong to the organization and occasionally read some of their surveys and valuable articles.
-Others attend chapter meetings and become actively involved in the ICF community, who offer regular training and supportive professional development events.
+Some of us don’t do much more than occasionally reading ICF surveys and valuable articles.
+Others attend chapter meetings and become actively involved in the ICF community, which offers regular training and supportive professional development events.

-It’s up to you just how much you interact with the community, but it does feel good and can offer natural networking (referral) opportunities.
+It’s up to you just how much you interact with the community, but connecting with other dedicated professionals does feel good and can offer natural networking (referral) opportunities.

 Have clear milestones to aim for.

-Perhaps one of the most important reasons to aim for your coaching credential is to have very clear defined milestones.
+Perhaps one of the most important reasons to aim for your coaching credential is to have clearly defined milestones.

-Please avoid some of these mistakes on your journey towards becoming credentialed as a coach.
+Please avoid some of these mistakes on your journey toward becoming credentialed as a coach.

-1. Choosing a coaching course that limits you to ACC coaching.
+1. Choosing a course that limits you to ACC to-do-list coaching levels.

 2. Choosing a coaching course that denies you the flexibility needed for MCC coaching.